skiadas/TheoryCompCourse/notes/ocaml_alphabet.md

 Next we have three functions to split a string at a specific prefix/suffix/substring, and to return the remaining piece(s).
 The main theme in all these functions is two pattern matches: One to see if we have arrived at a trivial case (typically end of string or end of substring) and another on the result of a recursive call, to see if it found a match in the "rest".

 Lastly, we have the functions that create lists of all strings of a given length.
 These are a good illustration of `List.map` together with breaking the problem down to smaller functions.

+And of course, we should implement lexicographic ordering, done in the function `compare`.